iamlemec/speedcam/README.md

 # War on Cars

-Speed tracking using YOLOv5 and persistent objects
+Speed tracking using YOLOv5 and Kalman filter matching

 # FFMPEG